§ 40-11-2. Definitions.

 (2) "Child" means a person under the age of eighteen (18).

-(3) "Child protective investigator" means an employee of the department charged with responsibility for investigating complaints and/or referrals of child abuse and/or neglect and institutional child abuse and/or neglect.
+(3) "Child protective investigator" means an employee of the department charged with responsibility for investigating complaints and referrals of child abuse and neglect and institutional child abuse and neglect.

-(6) "Health-care provider" means any provider of health care services involved in the delivery or care of infants and/or care of children.
+(7) "Health-care provider" means any provider of health-care services involved in the delivery or care of infants or care of children.

-(7) "Institution" means any private or public hospital or other facility providing medical and/or psychiatric diagnosis, treatment, and care.
+(8) "Institution" means any private or public hospital or other facility providing medical or psychiatric diagnosis, treatment, and care.

-(9) "Law-enforcement agency" means the police department in any city or town and/or the state police.
+(10) "Law-enforcement agency" means the police department in any city or town or the state police.

-(14) "Shaken-baby syndrome" means a form of abusive head trauma, characterized by a constellation of symptoms caused by other than accidental traumatic injury resulting from the violent shaking of and/or impact upon an infant or young child's head.
+(15) "Shaken-baby syndrome" means a form of abusive head trauma, characterized by a constellation of symptoms caused by other than accidental traumatic injury resulting from the violent shaking of or impact upon an infant or young child's head.